Delo-Design/radicalform/README.md

 A radically new approach to creating feedback forms

 1. This is a free plug-in that will remain so.
+1. You don't need jQuery for this plugin!
 1. Works anywhere on the site, there are no restrictions. (relevant for various page builder, online stores, etc.)
 1. This is ajax plugin.
 1. Works great in pop-up windows.
 It is possible to close them after submitting the form.